phpbb/documentation/development/extensions/modification_to_extension.rst

         }
      }

-And there you go.
-Your Extensions ACP module can now be added through the ACP and you just finished another step of successfully converting a MOD into an Extension.

 Database Changes, UMIL replaced by Migrations
 =============================================

 .. seealso::

-   For more documentation about migrations, see the relevant documentation at :doc:`../migrations/index`
+   For more documentation about migrations, see the :doc:`../migrations/index` API and :doc:`../extensions/tutorial_migrations.html` documentation

-Basically migrations to the same as your 3.0 UMIL files.
+Basically migrations do the same as your 3.0 UMIL files.
 It performs the database changes of your MOD/Extension.
-The biggest difference between migrations and UMIL hereby is, that while you had one file with one array in UMIL for all your changes, you have one file per version in Migrations.
-But let's have a look at the newspage again.
+The biggest difference between migrations and UMIL is that while you had one file with one array in UMIL for all your changes, you can have multiple files in Migrations.
+You usually create a new migration file each time you need to introduce new database changes.
+But let's have a look at the Newspage again.

 .. code-block:: php